Update on Phase 2.1 for Covid beginning November 6, 2020

 4. It is possible that many people in our community will get sick.
 Many will have needs.
 The Church is always on mission to love, to sacrifice and to share the Good News.
 We may have opportunities to deliver supplies to people in quarantine or pray with someone who is critically ill.
 As believers, our eternity is safe and secure.
 For unbelievers on death’s door, we, the Church, are their only and last hope.
 Jesus laid down His life for us and calls us to do likewise.
 I liken it to the United States Marines.
 When they hear gunfire, they run toward it, never away.
 The principle – This not about us and we must be prepared to take personal risks for the sake of others.

 5. Our God is in control.
 He is all powerful and all wise.
 We must look to Him for deliverance and truth.
 Prayer is essential.
 The principle – Continuous prayer must be central.

 6. There is a wide range of public opinion out there as to how to react, ranging from indifference to panic.
 Much of the confusion is from lay people trying to synthesize things from news, social media and sources with political bias.
 The Centers for Disease Control, Federal and State Governments and the Northeast District Department of Health (our local public health officials) have the very best up-to-date information.
 The principle – We will follow the advice and guidelines from official sources.

 2. The church online calendar (cceastford.org/calendar/) is the place to go for information like links to online worship, Zoom prayer and Bible study meetings as well as for the most up-to-date schedule information.
+(Meetings with “Zoom” in the title are not meeting in person.)
 Just clicking the calendar isn’t enough, though.
 You need to click the event to see links and info.

 4. If you have any symptoms of illness, or are awaiting test results, please stay home and away from people.

-5. No handshaking or physical touch when we are together.
+5. Avoid shaking hands or physical touch when we are together.

 6. Wash your hands.
 Do not touch your face.